suent/Carpenter.AzurePipelines/docs/configuration.md

 Comma separated list of stacks deploy branch should execute for.
 This value is set by the `deployBranch` parameter if `pipelineOperations` contains **DeployBranch**.

+For more information, see [deploy-branch.md](features/deploy/deploy-branch.md)

 ### Carpenter.Deploy.NuGet (deployNuGet)

 Comma separated list of stacks deploy nuget should execute for.
 This value is set by the `deployNuGet` parameter if `pipelineOperations` contains **DeployNuGet**.

+For more information, see [deploy-nuget.md](features/deploy/deploy-nuget.md)
 ### Carpenter.Deploy.NuGet.TargetFeed.Dev

 The target NuGet feed to use when deploying NuGet packages to the Dev stack.
 This value is used when